saulpierotti/markdown_notebook/DRD.md

 	* It can take any real value, and when $m=u \implies M=0$
 	* If $m=0$ or $u=0$ $M$ is considered $-\infty$ or $+\infty$
 * Comparing Infinium I and II experiments can be done with intra-array nomalisation (peak-based correction, PBC)
+	* This is an approximation method, but it reduces the variance of Infinium II data and it makes the Infinium I and II peaks superimposable
 	* Peaks for the Infinium I and II M values are determined using kernel density estimation
 	* I rescale the M-values using the respective peak summits as references
 	* Rescaled Infinium II M values are rescaled again to match the Infinium I range and converted back to $\beta$ values
-	* This makes Infinum I and II data comparable and reduces the variance of Infinium II data
+	* This makes Infinum I and II data ($\beta$ values) comparable and reduces the variance of Infinium II data
 	* PBC depends on the bimodal distribution of the results and breaks down when this is not well-defined!
 * I can also normalize Infinium data for addressing dye bias and other sources of technical variability
 * Between array normalization can be done using quantile normalization